 This online agora took place on July 7, 2022, as part of Narratopia's Collective Practices project.
-It was facilitated by Ketty Steward, presenting her method developed for the project The Emerging Entreprise by U+
+It was facilitated by Ketty Steward.

 'How do you want to be called?', asks Ketty Steward, 'Here you can be called whatever you want'.
 'Here', means Thursday, July 7, 2050 in the future that we are creating today with Ketty, the psychologist and science-fiction writer hosting the agora.
 We are a group of 15 people who don't know each other, and we can't wait to start building a shared future!